DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-04-giving-accredited-bodies-the-ability-to-manage-courses-they-ratify.md

 We made these changes so that users of the accredited body:

 - do not need to be members of their training partners to be able to manage courses they ratify
-- can see which permissions they have
+- can see which actions have been given to them by their training partners

 ## How it works